FrankM1/docs/content/install/local.md

 ---
-title: "How to install Ghost locally"
+title: "How to install Qazana locally"
 date: "2018-10-01"
-meta_title: "How to install Ghost locally on Mac, PC or Linux"
+meta_title: "How to install Qazana locally on Mac, PC or Linux"
-meta_description: "A detailed local install guide for how to install the Ghost publishing platform on your computer running Mac, PC or Linux.
-Ideal for Ghost theme development."
+meta_description: "A detailed local install guide for how to install the Qazana publishing platform on your computer running Mac, PC or Linux.
+Ideal for Qazana theme development."
 keywords:
     - setup
     - local